Great shoes. Fair conditions. Radical transparency.

 While it is a way for you as a customer to be able to make more conscious choices, we also do it so that the rest of the industry can learn from us and make the journey ahead a little smoother.
 Unfortunately, we are close to alone in sharing this information.

 The CO2 footprint for a pair of Icebug shoes in 2021/22 averaged 11.0 kg CO2.
-Read more about Follow the Footprints here.
+See all our products Footprints here.

 YES to paying taxes where we do business.